-Timing of advertising can also play an important role.
+The timing of advertising can also play an important role.
 Products can be more or less relevant at different seasons of the year, but even time of day plays a role.
-Keywords can return different results at different times, so analysing what works for your online retail business and when is an important aspect to maximising sales and conversion ratio.
+Keywords can return different results at different times, so analysing what works for your online retail business and when is important to maximising sales and conversion ratio.

-The same can also be said for location towards maximising profitability of your ads.
-This means targeting areas or countries which you identify as most relevant and successful, while removing those that aren’t.
+The same can also be said for location towards maximising the profitability of your ads.
+This means targeting areas or countries which you identify as most relevant and successful while removing those that aren’t.

 9. Ecommerce Tracking

-The first thing is ensuring that tracking is turned on, so in Google Analytics check the button ‘Enable Ecommerce’.
-You’ll then need to add some code to your website to track the data; find out how by reading more here or if in doubt, contact your web developer or Google Ads agency.
+The first thing is ensuring that tracking is turned on, so check the button ‘Enable Ecommerce’ in Google Analytics.
+You’ll then need to add some code to your website to track the data; find out how by reading more here or contacting your web developer or Google Ads agency.

-It’s crucial to ensure that tracking is installed correctly to make sure that the data you’re tracking is an accurate representation of the conversions you receive.
-This means segregation of data relating to the sales cart, checkout and completed sales.
+It’s crucial to ensure that tracking is installed correctly to ensure that the data you’re tracking accurately represents the conversions you receive.
+This means segregating data relating to the sales cart, checkout and completed sales.
 If it’s not properly tracked, you won’t get a true representation of the performance of your Google Ads.

 A common mistake, especially when beginning Ecommerce Tracking for Google Ads, is to measure too much.
-Measuring too many variables before the fundamental analytics are understood can confuse understanding of your results and will certainly eat into your valuable time, which should be dedicated to efficient Adwords management.
+Measuring too many variables before the fundamental analytics are understood can confuse understanding of your results.
+It will certainly waste your valuable time, which should be dedicated to efficient Adwords management.